JustSift/ReSift/docs/tutorial/resift-rentals.md

 export default makeGetMovies;
 ```

-And let's take a look at the movies endpoint in our mockApi:
+And let’s take a look at the movies endpoint in our mockApi:

 ```js
 // /mockApi/index.js